Pets are a wonderful addition to any family, however it is important to understand your responsibilities as a pet owner.

 Registration details and fees for cats and dogs, including animal registration tags, concessions, microchipping, desexing and laws about animal ownership.

-Contact Council's animal shelters located at Dakabin and Clontarf.
-There is also a stock yard for larger animals (eg. cattle & horses) located at Dakabin.
+Contact Council's animal shelter or stock yard for larger animals (eg. cattle & horses) located at Dakabin.

 Dog parks and beaches that have been allocated for the exercising of dogs (on and off a leash), providing they are kept under strict control.